carmhack/react-format-kit/README.md

 ## Features

 - 📅 **Date Formatting**: Supports multiple date formats (ISO, numeric, human-readable).
-- 💰 **Number and Currency Formatting**: (TODO) Easily format numbers and currencies with localization support.
+- 💰 **Number and Currency Formatting**: Easily format numbers, percentages and currencies with localization support.
 - 📏 **Unit Formatting**: (TODO) Format units of measure such as meters, kilometers, and more.
 - 🌍 **Localization**: Full locale support using the `Intl` API for internationalized applications.
 - 🔧 **TypeScript**: Written in TypeScript with full type declarations, providing autocompletion and type safety.